|Table of contents|

 Ans.
-If people in Dhanu’s village did not leave the village in search of work, they would face many difficulties like they would not be able to get enough money to get their food, other household articles to live, or would not be able to effort their children’s school fees etc.
+If people in Dhanu’s village did not leave the village in search of work, they would face many difficulties like they would not being able to get enough money to get their food, and other household articles to live, on or would not be able to effort their children’s school fees, etc.

-5. In Dhanu’s village, there can be no farming when there is no rain.
-Do you think farming can be done even without rain water?
+2. In Dhanu’s village, there can be no farming when there is no rain.
+Do you think farming can be done even without rainwater?
 How?

 Ans.
 Yes, farming can be done even without rain water.
 This is possible due to the various new methods of irrigation such as by using tubewell, canals, wheel for water lifting etc.

-6. Dhanu’s family and many other from the village go far away for work but some people stay back in the village.
+1. Dhanu’s family and many others from the village go far away for work but some people stay back in the village.
 Why does this happen?

 Ans.
 When Dhanu’s family and many others from the village go far away for work, some people stay back in the village, in order to protect and take care of their houses and other household valuables.